jasonincanada/orbit-diagrams/references.md

 This shows how the [**B** combinator](https://en.wikipedia.org/wiki/B,_C,_K,_W_system) can be derived from the [**SKI** combinators](https://en.wikipedia.org/wiki/SKI_combinator_calculus), in particular **B = S(KS)K**, found on Wikipedia [here](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence#The_composition_combinator_seen_as_a_proof_of_(%CE%B2_%E2%86%92_%CE%B1)_%E2%86%92_(%CE%B3_%E2%86%92_%CE%B2)_%E2%86%92_%CE%B3_%E2%86%92_%CE%B1_in_Hilbert-style_logic)

+### jra-to-kra.png

+The first row is the `overline` function from p.
+2 of the following paper.
+The second row denotes that `J r` and `K r` are both functors

+* Martín Escardó and Paulo Oliva.
+2010.
+What sequential games, the tychonoff theorem and the double-negation shift have in common.
+In Proceedings of the third ACM SIGPLAN workshop on Mathematically structured functional programming (MSFP '10).
+Association for Computing Machinery, New York, NY, USA, 21–32.
+DOI: https://doi.org/10.1145/1863597.1863605